peterkrauz/pistis/README.md

 An Elixir library to reduce the boilerplate work one would have in order to implement a distributed cluster of strongly-consistent BEAM instances.

-Pistis ensures deterministic commands through [`:ra`](https://github.com/rabbitmq/ra), an Erlang-based implementation of the [Raft](https://www.usenix.org/conference/atc14/technical-sessions/presentation/ongaro)consensus protocol.
+Pistis ensures deterministic commands through [`:ra`](https://github.com/rabbitmq/ra), an Erlang-based implementation of the [Raft](https://www.usenix.org/conference/atc14/technical-sessions/presentation/ongaro) consensus protocol.

 ## Installation